Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Poodles require a moderate amount of grooming to keep their coats looking soft, shiny, and healthy.
 An unkempt coat can quickly lead to problems, like hair matting and serious knots.
 The most important part of grooming is brushing.
 Your Poodle should be brushed every day to get rid of small knots and any debris that may have gotten caught in their hair.

 Bathing should happen every 1 to 2 months, depending on how much time your dog spends outside and how dirty they get during their outings.
-Since Poodles have hair, you can use human shampoo to wash them with.
-It’s best to choose a natural option, though, and avoid getting the shampoo near their eyes, nose, or mouth.
+Since Poodles have hair, you should pick the right dog shampoo to wash them with.
+Be sure to avoid getting the soap near their eyes, nose, or mouth.

-A Poodle’s hair does not stop growing, so they will need a trim or haircut every now and then.
+A Poodle’s hair does not stop growing, so they will need a trim or haircut regularly.
 The easiest way to keep your dog’s hair trimmed is to work with a professional groomer.
 They can create any haircut design that you prefer.
 Alternatively, you can use clippers or shears at home to carefully trim your Poodle’s hair.
 If you don’t have experience doing this, though, it’s best to stick to a simple trim until you gain experience.

 white poodle grooming